CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Methodology

 \subsection{Latent Conditional Diffusion Model}

-In Stage~II, we train a conditional diffusion model to generate the clean latent $\mathbf{z}^{(b)}$ for each band, with the pretrained VAE frozen.
-The generation is conditioned on three types of information: (i) the PAN image providing high-frequency spatial details, (ii) the upsampled LRMS band offering radiometric guidance, and (iii) sensor-aware metadata encoded as text prompts for contextual information.
+In Stage~II, we train a conditional diffusion model to recover the clean latent $\mathbf{z}^{(b)}$ for each band with the pretrained VAE frozen.
+The generation is conditioned on three complementary sources: (i)~the PAN image providing high-frequency spatial details, (ii)~the bicubic-upsampled LRMS band offering spectral radiometric guidance, and (iii)~sensor-aware metadata encoded as text prompts.

 \paragraph{Latent diffusion formulation.} For each band $b$, we apply a standard DDPM~\cite{ddpm_2020} forward process in the latent space:

 where $\bar{\alpha}_t=\prod_{i=1}^{t}\alpha_i$ and $t\in\{1,\ldots,T\}$.
 The denoiser predicts the added noise: